codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

-And here we go, with an additional utility macro `STREQ` to compare two strings.
+And here we go, a log function with some macros to conveniently call the correct level of logging, with an additional utility macro `STREQ` to compare two strings.

 **src/util.c**